mitvis/saliency-cards/saliency_card_template.md

 [&#128994; / &#129000; / &#128997;] **[Sparsity](https://download.arxiv.org/pdf/2201.13291v3.pdf)**: Measures the ratio between the maximum and minimum saliency values.
 High sparsity means the saliency's values are narrow and focused.

 [&#128994; / &#129000; / &#128997;] **[Visual Sharpening](https://arxiv.org/pdf/1706.03825.pdf)**:
-Qualitative evaluation of the "sharpness" of the saliency.
+Human evaluation of the "sharpness" of the saliency.

 ### Perceptual Correspondence
 Describe the saliency method's perceptual correspondence.
 Provide the results of the saliency method on perceptual correspondence tests.
 Known perceptual correspondence tests are described blow: